roitsinha/infra-ready-node-app/README.md

 ## What’s Inside?

 You’ll find the main backend code inside a folder called `backend`.
-It’s organized into folders for configuration, controllers that handle routes, models for database stuff, and tests for checking the code.
+It’s organized into folders for configuration, controllers that handle routes, models for database stuff, routes, and tests for checking the code.
 Outside that, there are files for Docker and infrastructure as code.

+The backend uses ES modules (`import` / `export`) throughout.

 ---

 ## How to Get Started

-1. First, clone the project to your computer.
+1. Clone the project to your computer.

 2. Move into the `backend` folder.

 3. Copy the example environment file to a real one — this is where you’ll set things like your database address and ports:

    ```bash
    cp .env.example .env
    ```

-4. Install the dependencies:
+4. Install dependencies:

    ```bash
    npm install